 History of the Church

-The first Baptist Church in the village of Holmer Green was a small brick and flint structure built in 1869.
+The earliest recorded meeting of a group of Baptists in Holmer Green is 1798.
+The first Baptist Church however in the village was a small brick and flint structure built in 1869.
 At that time Holmer Green was a small hamlet of some fifty cottages, situated between the Buckinghamshire towns of High Wycombe and Amersham.
 The population was about 150 people, the employment being mainly in agriculture or fruit growing.

 Since the opening of the church it has been used not only by the church but by various other organisations, including walking clubs, children's groups and youth groups.

 From March 2001 to January 2004, Revd Graeme Harrison was the minister and it is recognised that in this period there was a growth in the spirituality of the church and also an increase in the number of people attending, especially for the youth groups.

 Revd Graham Harrison